etsangsplk/ethstats/README.md

 - `/` returns a JSON response with the current connected nodes.
 Details can be fetched by specifying the node ID with the `node` param.

+## First timer

+Make sure you have the latest release of go dep installed.
+Then dep ensure to pull down vendor.
+However go-ethereum depends on some c files which may not be pulled down, you may have to go to the vendor location of go-ethereum, remove go-ethereum entirely and git clone the correct version a indicated in Gopkg.toml.
+Go build -a -v ./... everything and see if compilation works.

 ## Quickstart

 ```